ohbm/osr2021/formats.md

 Educational talks will be pre-recorded and broadcast according to our schedule.
 Speakers will be available for Q&A immediately following the broadcast of their talks in at least two timezone hubs.
 You can also leave questions on pre-specified Mattermost channels and speakers will be encouraged to get back to you.

-Facilitated discussions will be live and feature a host that will moderate a predetermined topic of discussion among a panel of invited speakers.
+Panel discussions will be live and feature a host that will moderate a predetermined topic of discussion among a panel of invited speakers.
 Questions from the audience are encouraged (via chat feature) and will be transmitted to the panel by the host throughout the session.

 Emergent sessions are bookable in advance or during the meeting times allocated for emergent sessions.
 Emergent sessions can be booked by any registered participant in advance or at any point in the meeting, while there is space in the schedule.
 Submitted emergent requests will be briefly reviewed by the OSR team for appropriate content, and details communicated regarding how to book a slot in our schedule.
 We will be on hand to manage the hosting and broadcast of your session on your behalf, and help your participants join the conversation.